noahadhikari/binvox-ml-model/README.md

 ## Data Acquisition

-NOTE: For these acquisition steps, you may need to move the `data` folder inside the `scripts` folder.
-I'm not sure why because the directory is set to be the root directory.

 ### Acquiring ID data

-Firstly, make a folder called `data/` in the `binvox-ml-model/` folder.
-Run `scripts/db_id_querier.py` to get the ID data from the database for STL and binvox models.
+1. Make a folder called `data/` in the `binvox-ml-model/` folder.
+2. Run `python scripts/db_id_querier.py`.
+This will retrieve ID data from the database for STL and binvox models.
+There should be a file called `id_data.csv` within the `data/` folder now.

 ### Acquiring ratings

-Then, run `scripts/db_rating_querier.py` to get ratings for models.
+1. Run `python scripts/db_rating_querier.py`.
+This will retrieve ratings data from the database for each model.
+There should be a file called `rating_data.csv` within the `data/` folder now.

+### Acquiring Drive Links

+1. Download [this zip file](https://drive.google.com/file/d/1uQdS6GIRAOIrUiY4x7oS68rR7saXCtXU/view?usp=sharing) containing drive links for each part folder.
+2. Move it into the `data/` folder and unzip it.
+You should now have a new folder called `model_links/` within `data/` with the following files:
+   - `stl_files.csv`
+   - `parents.csv`
+   -  `64_res.csv`
+   -  `default_res.csv`
+TODO here
 ### Acquiring Google credentials

 Follow the steps in the quickstart here and see if you can get `quickstart.py` working: https://developers.google.com/drive/api/quickstart/python

-At this point, you can go back to `.env` and fill in the remaining line for `GOOGLE_API_KEY`.

 This will set up the environment expected for `scripts/download_all_models.py`.